Criteria and restrictions to access reception conditions

 Pursuant to Section 26(1) of the Asylum Act, ‘reception conditions include material reception conditions, and all entitlements and measures defined in an act of parliament or government decree relating to the freedom of movement of persons seeking asylum, as well as health care, social welfare and the education provided to asylum seekers.’

 Only those asylum seekers who are deemed destitute are entitled to material reception conditions free of charge.[5]
 According to the Asylum Decree, upon submission of the asylum application, the asylum seeker also declares their assets and income.[6]
-An asylum seeker is deemed destitute if, taking into account the financial situation of their spouse and direct relative, they do not have an asset in Hungary providing for their living, and their total income does not surpass the minimum amount of old-age pension.[7]
+An asylum seeker is deemed destitute if, taking into account the financial situation of their spouse and direct relative, they do not have an asset in Hungary providing for their living, and their total income does not surpass the amount of the social projection base.[7]
 If an asylum seeker is not destitute, the determining authority may decide to order that the applicant pays for the full or partial costs of material conditions and health care.
 The level of resources is however, not established in the Asylum Act and applicants have to make a statement regarding their financial situation.
 Presently, this condition does not pose any obstacle to access reception conditions.

-According to the Asylum Act,[9] subsequent applicants shall not be entitled to exercise the right to assistance, support and accommodation.[10]
+According to the Asylum Act,[8] subsequent applicants shall not be entitled to exercise the right to assistance, support and accommodation.[9]
 In practice before 21 May 2020, since transit zones were the compulsory places of confinement, accommodation (a bed in a container) was ensured even for subsequent asylum seekers.
-Regarding the provision of food and other material support though, subsequent applicants in the transit zones could only count on the aid of civil organisations and churches having access to the transit zones (see more at Subsequent Applications).[11]
-HHC is aware of an asylum-seeking family (father and son) who were transferred to Vámosszabadi after the closure of the transit zones.
-After the NDGAP had rejected their asylum application in 2019 on the ‘safe transit country’ ground, the applicants requested that the asylum authority in the spring of 2020 continue their asylum procedure by virtue of the CJEU judgment issued in the case of LH (C-564/18).
-The NDGAP considered their application as a ‘subsequent one’ and rejected it stating that they did not provide any new evidence, despite the fact that Serbia had explicitly refused to readmit them.
-The court quashed the decision.
-Despite the judgment, the NDGAP unlawfully considered them as subsequent applicants and applied the rules of alien policing procedure regarding reception conditions.
-Apart from temporary accommodation they were not entitled to any sort of reception condition.
-Since then, the HHC is not aware of any similar instances.
+Regarding the provision of food and other material support though, subsequent applicants in the transit zones could only count on the aid of civil organisations and churches having access to the transit zones (see more at Subsequent Applications).[10]
+In the context of the right of reply, the authorities stated that “only in cases of persons subject to aliens policing procedures were not provided with reception conditions that can be provided to persons applying for recognition.”
+However, according to the Asylum Act, subsequent applicants do not have a right to remain, and therefore they are subject to alien policing procedure.

 [1] Section 27 Asylum Act.